GeoLarryLai/pyCoreRelator/FUNCTION_DOCUMENTATION.md

 - `log_columns` (list, optional): List of log column names to load from the CSV files.
 If None, uses all keys from log_paths
 - `depth_column` (str, default='SB_DEPTH_cm'): Name of the depth column in the CSV files
 - `normalize` (bool, default=True): Whether to normalize each log to the range [0, 1]
-- `column_alternatives` (dict, optional): Alternative column names to try if primary names not found
 - `core_img_1` (str or array_like, optional): First core image (file path or array).
 If None, no image displayed
 - `core_img_2` (str or array_like, optional): Second core image (file path or array).
 If None, no image displayed
 - `figsize` (tuple, default=(20, 4)): Figure size (width, height)